ANU-Rocketry/control-panel/README.md

 | SETSEQUENCE | [command1, command2, ...] |

 A sequence is a list of multiple commands.
 These commands can only consist of `OPEN`, `CLOSE` and `SLEEP` commands.

-These commands can be represented and authorised by the `LJCommands.py/Command` object.
-They can also be represented as strings in the JSON TCP requests.

-# Project Overview

-The `LabJack.py` file contains a simple library used to communicate with the LabJacks themselves.
-There's a `LabJackFake` simulation class you can use as well.

-The `LJCommands.py` file contains the `Command` and `CommandString` objects, which define hollistic commands and headers respectively.
-The `Command` object ensures correctness of commands.
-This object throws errors.

-The `LJClient.py` will contain an object that interfaces with the `LJSocket` over TCP and contains an interface similar to that in `LabJack.py` to communicate with the LabJacks, abstracting all TCP yucky stuff.

-The `LJSocket.py` file contains the `LJSocket` object which hosts an asynchronous TCP web server that serves clients, parses JSON data, commands, and all backend stuff.